markov-a/YNAB-to-SQLite3/README.md

 ##Will it work in every case?

 No. If the .yfull file doesn't contain the entire budget, it will not be able to do it.
+This will probably occur if you've been using YNAB4 on your mobile but didn't use it on your desktop.
+Opening the budget on your desktop will probably going to solve the issue.

 ##Compiling